-Hello, my Fall loving friends!
-If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill. $1 Dolla bill to be exact.
-Today I’ll show you a step by step tutorial of how to create these budget-friendly gems for your home this Fall.
+Hello, my Fall-loving friends!
+If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill—a $1 Dolla bill to be exact.
+Today I’ll show you a step-by-step tutorial on creating these budget-friendly gems for your home this Fall.
 They also make a DIY workshop or gift idea.

 DIY No-Sew Fabric Pumpkins